 Here is the step-by-step procedure for using Word Styles to format an ebook file.

-Open your document, and click on the Styles button.
+Open your document, and click on the Home tab, and Styles button It will open the styles pane.
 Depending on your version of Microsoft Word, this may be a pop-up or a sidebar.

-As you can see in the image below, there are a number of Styles in use in my example document.
+As you can see in the image below, there are a number of built-in styles in use in my example document.

-In the Styles pop up or sidebar, select ‘Styles In Use’ to see how many Styles you have in your document.
+In the Styles pop up or sidebar, select ‘Styles In Use’ to see a list of Styles you have in your document.
 For an ebook, it is best practice to keep these to a minimum.

 Normally, you will only need four or five at most.
 If there are more than this in your document, it definitely needs to be cleaned up.